 Some online lenders offer hard money loans, but most small business owners turn to friends, family members, or local real estate investors to secure this form of funding.
 Be sure to evaluate the terms of a commercial hard money loan carefully before proceeding with this option.

-Learn more about this option and other commercial real estate loans in our guide, Small Business Financing 101: How Commercial Real Estate Loans Can Help You with Your #Location Goals.
+Learn more about this option and other commercial real estate loans here:

-Similar to the options above, there are risks and benefits to partnership that should be considered carefully before proceeding.
-For more information about forming a partnership, read our guide, Partnering to Raise the Capital You Need to Start a Business.
+Similar to the options above, there are risks and benefits to partnerships that should be considered carefully.
+For more information about forming a partnership, read this guide:

-Starting a business is a complicated process, but we have articles and advice that can help you with every action you need to take.
+Starting a business is a complicated process.
+We have articles and advice that can help you with every action you need to take.
 Log into your owner’s portal for free, personalized guidance that will help you make your venture a success.